Monitoring

 Bubble size: total_logical_reads: number of page reads (8 KB) during one minute

-Tuning is required for queries with high CPU consumption (y) or memory reads (bubble size) compared to the number of query executions (x).
+Tuning is required for queries with high CPU consumption (y) or memory reads (bubble size) compared to the number of query executions (x)

 Performance graphic charts

-In the new page, select the desired graphic chart from the dropdown list.
+Select the desired graphic chart from the dropdown list.

 You can select up to 10 graphic charts.